iediot/pvzgw1-mac-fix/README.md

 - The patch ships as a replacement `libMoltenVK.dylib` that re-exports the real one, because that is what gets loaded into every wine process.
-That path is **shared by all bottles**, and a CrossOver update will replace it — re-run `apply` afterwards. `revert` restores the original.
+That path is **shared by all bottles**, and a CrossOver update will replace it, re-run `apply` afterwards. `revert` restores the original.
 - The offsets in `src/gw1_d3dmetal.m` are specific to one build of D3DMetal.
   Every patch site is validated against its expected bytes before anything is